-What will happen to the bike network and footpaths during light rail construction?
+What will happen to the bike network and footpaths during construction?

-During construction of the light rail, existing footpath access and pedestrian crossings will be maintained where possible.
+During construction of the Parramatta Light Rail, existing footpath access and pedestrian crossings will be maintained where possible.

 Where the use of temporary footpaths is required, paths will be wide enough to allow for two-way pedestrian traffic, prams and wheelchairs.

-Parramatta Light Rail construction may have some impact on existing bike riding routes.
-We’ll make sure that stakeholders and members of the community are consulted and made aware of alternative routes.
+Construction may also impact existing bike riding routes.
+We will ensure stakeholders and the community are consulted and made aware of alternative routes.